humbertovnavarro/homebrewd/README.md

 - 📺 Stream at the highest quality and lowest latency to your friends.

-# Technologies
+# Technologies Used
 - Go
 - Typescript
+- Rust
-- RabbitMQ message brokering to tie in microservices made in go
+- RabbitMQ
 - PostgreSQL
-- Redis
-- Front end client built using T3 Stack (Typescript, TRPC, Prisma) popularized by tech youtuber TheoJoe
-- NextAuth
 - Docker
-- NextJS (React Typescript Framework)
+- Tauri
+- SvelteKit
 - ActivityPub